LC-Linkous/multi_glods_python/README.md

 # multi_glods_antennaCAT

-Python-based MultiGLODS optimizer compatable with the [AntennaCAT](https://github.com/LC-Linkous/AntennaCalculationAutotuningTool) optimizer suite.
+Python-based MultiGLODS optimizer compatible with the [AntennaCAT](https://github.com/LC-Linkous/AntennaCalculationAutotuningTool) optimizer suite.
 This has been forked & modified from [multi_glods_python](https://github.com/jonathan46000/multi_glods_python) by [jonathan46000](https://github.com/jonathan46000).
 Now featuring AntennaCAT hooks for GUI integration and user input handling.

 The [multi_glods_python](https://github.com/jonathan46000/multi_glods_python) by [jonathan46000](https://github.com/jonathan46000), is a Python translation of MATLAB MultiGLODS 0.1 (with random search method only).
 Please see the [MultiGLODS](#multiglods) and [Translation of MultiGLODS to Python](#translation-of-multiglods-to-python) sections for more information about the translation of the code and the original publication.